Last Updated on January 2, 2022 by Tracy Jackson

 6. Helpful and available customer support to resolve your queries 24/7.

 1. History Of Both Web Hosting Services

 Before we get into the features and benefits of Namecheap vs. GoDaddy, let’s first take a peek into the histories of these domain registration companies.

 Namecheap was started in 2000 by Richard Kirkendall and has its headquarters in Los Angeles, California.

-Since then, Namecheap has grown to become one of the most popular domain registrars, with over 13 million domain names under its management.
+Since then, Namecheap has become one of the most popular domain registrars, with over 13 million domain names under its management.

-GoDaddy began in 1997 by Bob Parsons and was initially names Jomax Technologies.
+GoDaddy began in 1997 by Bob Parsons and was initially named Jomax Technologies.
 By 2013, GoDaddy grew to become the largest ICANN-accredited registrar in the world.